Sony WF-C500: Meet the best Sony True Wireless budget headphones

-Sony wireless headphones remain at the top of the market for sound quality and the Sony WF-C500 is no exception.
+Sony wireless headphones remain at the high end of the market for their sound quality, and the Sony WF-C500 are no exception.
 They are a cheaper model than the excellent WF-1000XM4, but their performance is remarkable.
 In addition, they are IPX4 certified and fit any user very well.
-In this article we tell you about all its features, pros and cons.
+In this article we tell you about all their features, pros and cons.

-The Sony WF-C500 wireless headphones are lightweight and small, ideal for those who need a portable headset.
+The Sony WF-C500 wireless headphones are small and lightweight, ideal for those who need a portable headset.
 They are made mostly of plastic, although they are IPX4 certified.
-Resistant to splashes and sweat.
-You can't dip them, but you can take them to the gym.
+They are fairly resistant to splashes and sweat.
+You can't submerge them, but you can take them to the gym.

 Each cup of the Sony WF-C500 headphones weighs only 5.4 grams and you forget you're wearing them in a few seconds.
 Thanks to their design and compact size, you can take them anywhere for hours without fatigue.
 Like the glasses, the case is small and simple.
-It features magnets on the inside that keep the helmets secure, although if you drop it, it may open.
+It features magnets on the inside that keep them secure, although if you drop them, they might come apart.

 Both cups of the Sony WF-C500 integrate task-specific touch controls.
 With the right cup you control playback, change songs and answer calls, with the left cup you control volume.
 The earpieces feature L and R symbols to make it easier for you to put them on.

 The WF-C500s are one of the company's most affordable True Wireless and therefore do not offer the more advanced features of the best Sony headphones.
 However, we have little to complain about.
-They work with technology Bluetooth 5.0.
+They work with Bluetooth 5.0 technology.
 They also support AAC and SBC wireless codecs.

-These Sony wireless headphones automatically enter sync mode by simply removing them from the headphones.
-You can also use a single cup if you wish.
-Users of the Apple ecosystem can enjoy a high-quality codec (AAC), but Android owners are not so lucky.
+These Sony wireless headphones automatically enter sync mode by simply removing them from the case.
+You can also use a single earbud if you wish.
+Users of the Apple system can enjoy a high-quality codec (AAC), but Android owners are not so lucky.